theskeletoncrew/treat-toolbox/README.md

 Copy this url and enter it in the file `.env` for the value `NEXT_PUBLIC_FIREBASE_FUNCTIONS_API_ENDPOINT`.

-12. Then, in a separate terminal, start the development web server:
+12. Then, in a separate terminal inside root of the checked out repo, start the development web server:

 ```bash
 npm install